1. What is a healthy breakfast?

 Butter

 I keep unsalted butter on hand always.
-Sure, it's high in saturated fat, but there is simply no substitute.
-Butter adds a richness to sauces that almost nothing else can, but I use it in sparing amounts and always measure what I need.
-For most sauces it takes only a teaspoon per serving to give that great mellow flavor and velvety texture that only butter can offer.
+There is simply no substitute.
+Butter adds a richness to sauces that no other ingredient can.
+I always measure what I need because every teaspoon of butter contains 50 calories and it is easy to pile on extra without enhancing the dish.
+For most sauces it takes only a teaspoon or so per serving to give that great mellow flavor and velvety texture that only butter can offer.

-I choose the higher butterfat "European" style unsalted butter and don't purchase more than a half pound at a time (the equivalent of two sticks).
+I also choose the higher butterfat European-style unsalted butter and don't purchase more than a half pound at a time (the equivalent of two sticks).
 I freeze half and keep the other half in a tightly closed plastic container.

 Olive Oil

-This is certainly the oil that gets the most attention.
-And well it should, since this is the guy that proved that fat is not bad.
+Olive oil is certainly the oil that gets the most attention.
+The research from Mediterranean diet studies has shown that olive oil has been clearly linked with lower risk of disease.
 Why?
-First and foremost is that olive oil (and most vegetable oils) is high in monounsaturated fats.
-These Omega 3 fats are key to helping prevent heart disease and other illnesses.
+First and foremost is that olive oil (and most vegetable oils) is high in mono-unsaturated fats, specifically Omega 3 fats which are key to helping prevent heart disease and other illnesses.

-The best part, of course, is that like butter, olive oil is full of bright, fruity flavor.
+The best part, of course, is that like butter, olive oil is full of bright, rich flavors.
 I choose extra virgin olive oils and use them for recipes where I want to add more flavor.
 This is especially true for salad dressings and other dishes that are not cooked.
 The fresh flavor of a great quality (and usually higher priced) oil really comes through.
-I keep a less expensive and further refined virgin olive oil on hand for those dishes that will lose some of the flavor when cooked.

 Canola Oil (Rapeseed Oil)